hajducak/BowlingTracker/README.md

    ```
    sh git clone https://github.com/hajducak/BowlingTracker.git
    ```
+2. Use `main` only
-2. Open the project in Xcode.
+3. Open the project in Xcode.
-3. Ensure all dependencies are installed (e.g., Firebase via Swift Package Manager).
+4. Ensure all dependencies are installed (e.g., Firebase via Swift Package Manager).
-4. Run the app on a simulator or a physical device.
+5. Run the app on a simulator or a physical device.

 ## Contribution